 Results tagged ‘ Montreal Expos ’

-Built in 1962 for the Atlanta braves and eventually home for the Montreal expos…twice, this complex became the training grounds for a lot of growth in our baseball industry and it is still yielding some interesting facts from the 90’s.
-Many may not know but this (now demolished) complex was actually the first dual use spring training venue to be used by two MLB organizations.
+Built in 1962 for the Atlanta braves and eventually home for the Montreal expos…twice, this complex became the training grounds for a lot of growth in our baseball industry and even though it has been demolished, it is still producing some interesting stories in baseball today .
+Many may not know but thiscomplex was actually the first dual use spring training venue to be used by two MLB organizations.
 The Braves had use of the main stadium and 4 fields and the Expos had use of 2 fields and 2 half fields.
 Both MLB teams changed in the stadium so everyday the Expos would have to walk by the Braves as they practiced on the main field and head back to the “backfields”.
 We also had FSL West Palm Beach Expos, 4 instructional leagues, fantasy camps, high school sports, concerts, etc..
 It was fun managing the complex between 1988-1996.
 Many past employees that were with these clubs during the 90’s call it the glory years for the braves & expos organizations.
 I guess if you look at the past couple years of HOF editions : Smoltz, Glavine, Maddux, Martinez, Randy Johnson and Bobby Cox it makes sense.

 What I find amazing today is not only did this spring training site start a trend for numerous other dual team spring training sites in AZ but it was also a GM maker.
 I’m talking about between 1989 and 1996 when the braves and expos were both considered the hottest teams in the national league.
 The molding of past and current GM’s and asst GM’s during this era is somewhat mind-boggling.
 Just a sampling of current and recent GM’s from both organizations that came out of West Palm Beach during that short 7 year time-frame included good friends like- Dave Dombrowski, Bill Stoneman, Dan Duquette, Neal Huntington, Bill Gievett, Frank Wren.
 John Schuerholz, Dayton Moore, Kevin Malone, Omar Minaya, Jim Beattie, Chuck Lamar, Dean Taylor.
 I’m sure I probably left out a few others and there were numerous Assistant GM’s that came out of WPB too. …And we can’t forget about the All-star scouting directors/farm directors like Gary Hughes, Paul Snyder, Ed Creech, Kent Qualls, etc…